Oklahoma History Center

 There are other areas in the building that I cannot go, such as the offices.

-Some important rules to remember: I will stay with my adult.
-I will follow directions.
+Some important rules to remember: I will stay with my adult, and I will follow directions.
 I will speak quietly, and I will not run.

 I can visit the Museum Store before I go home so I can remember my visit to the Oklahoma History Center!